 You can also try our mini rice balls as another fun appetizer, and our cold spinach dip for an easy make-ahead spinach dip!
 Plus, you might enjoy our most favorite post for Baked Vegetable Bird’s Nests, also a copycat recipe from Trader Joe’s.

 If you omit the panko breadcrumbs from this recipe, you’ll have gluten-free spinach and kale bites.

-These bites can be expensive to buy frozen (about $5 for 10 bites).
+These bites can be expensive to buy frozen at Trader Joe’s (about $5 for 10 bites).
 And, most frozen foods are packed with high levels of sodium as well as some other unknown ingredients.
-When you make them yourself, they’re definitely fresher and more cost effective.
+When you make them yourself, they’re definitely fresher and more cost-effective.

 I love them because they’re baked not fried, loaded with antioxidants and vitamins A, C, and K, plus I’m giving my family a healthier snack instead of junk food.

 When working with this recipe, use 2 bowls or dishes, pour some panko bread crumbs into one.
 Take a teaspoon full of the spinach and kale mixture into your hand.
 Make a small ball with your hands (larger than a quarter, smaller than a golf ball).

 Then gently roll the ball into panko bread crumbs to coat evenly.
 Then bake them for 20 to 35 minutes and serve!

 And if you LOVE these spinach and kale bites, then try our Spinach and Kale Quiche– it is scrumptiously delicious too!!